01 of 05

 Sometimes less is more and sometimes more is more.
 While three pots can make a corner of a deck look fabulous, 33 can be stunning too.
-It totally depends on your space and budget.
+It depends on your space and budget.
 However, there are a few things to keep in mind when grouping pots (though the first thing to remember is that there are no rules except to do what pleases you).

 Odd Numbers Look Right